obsidiandynamics/indigo/README.md

 * Significantly faster than any JVM-based actor framework - in the order of 200 million messages/sec and sub-microsecond latencies.

 Give it a whirl.

+# Authors
+Emil Koutanov and other contributors as listed in CONTRIBUTORS.md.

+# License
+This project is licensed under the BSD (3-clause) License - see the LICENSE.md file for details.